Nakhon Chai Si, Thailand

 Useful Notes: You’re encouraged to make an additional donation.
 An envelope with $3 (100 baht) placed in the monk’s alms jar is common.
 For detailed directions to the Wat, check out my friend Ian’s great post.
 These posts from Yvonne, Kristin, & Mike are good too.

 This adventure was made possible with help from Clearly Filtered.
-I’ve been using their awesome filtered water bottle to save money & ensure clean drinking water while traveling.
-Read about my experience here.
+They make awesome filtered water bottles that will help you save money & ensure clean drinking water while traveling.